soamane/linux-basic-sockets/README.md

   ```
 + **Build the project using any of the available methods**
   - For instance, the server was built using the built-in Linux application development system in Visual Studio 2022.

+# Technical information
++ The server code is built on the principle of creating a separate thread for each newly successfully connected client socket.
+While this isn't considered good practice in reality, it's suitable for small servers with low traffic.
+This allows the server to handle each connection asynchronously.
++ The repository implements only the most basic functions for communication over the TCP protocol.
+A direct approach to reading from and writing to sockets is used.
+The methods ensure complete packet data transmission from the remote host through cyclic reading and writing.
+For more details, see the implementation in the ```packethandler.cpp``` file.